The Truth About Laser Hair Removal

 Prescription Treatments

-eflornithine is available by prescription to treat facial hair growth (generally in women).
+A cream called eflornithine is available by prescription to treat facial hair growth (generally in women).
 The cream is applied twice a day until the hair becomes softer and lighter - more like vellus hair.
 Side effects may include skin irritation and acne.
 Talk to your doctor or dermatologist if you are concerned about hair growth and removal.

 Antiandrogen medications are another method that doctors prescribe to reduce the appearance of unwanted hair.
 Because the hormone androgen can be responsible for hair growth in unwanted areas, antiandrogens can block androgen production.
 Oral contraceptives are frequently used in conjunction with these medications to enhance their effect and to help regularize the menstrual cycle in girls who need it.